owasp-sbot/OSBot-Utils/docs/code/osbot_utils/decorators/methods/cache_on_self--tech_debrief.md

-# Technical Debrief: @cache_on_self Decorator
+# Technical Debrief: @cache_on_self Decorator (Refactored)
+_created on 23rd Jun 2025_

 ## Overview

-The `@cache_on_self` decorator implements a per-instance caching mechanism for class methods.
-Unlike global caching solutions, this decorator stores cached results as attributes directly on the class instance, making the cache lifetime tied to the object's lifetime.
+The `@cache_on_self` decorator implements a robust per-instance caching mechanism for class methods.
+This refactored implementation stores cached results in a separate storage system using `WeakKeyDictionary`, ensuring cache lifetime is tied to the object's lifetime without polluting the instance's `__dict__`.

-**⚠️ CRITICAL WARNING**: This decorator has severe bugs that make it unsafe for most use cases.
-See the "Critical Bugs" section.
+**✅ PRODUCTION READY**: The refactored implementation addresses all critical issues from the original version and is safe for production use.

 ## Architecture Components